j-workman/masso-link-protocol-client/README.md

 **Disclaimer**: This is an unofficial, experimental implementation of the MASSO Link protocol.
 This software is:
 - **NOT** supported by or affiliated with MASSO
 - **NOT** guaranteed to work with all MASSO controllers or firmware versions (currently tested with v5.09)
-- **ONLY** tested with controller in Lathe mode - may not work or need changes for Mill/Router modes
+- **ONLY** tested with controller in Lathe mode - may not work or need changes for Mill/Router modes - Please test on your non-Lathe controller!
+- **ONLY** tested on my own personal device so far - community testing needed
 - **NOT** suitable for production use or critical applications
 - Provided "AS IS" without any warranties or guarantees